saascipes/file-watcher-data-pipline/README.md

 ## Prerequisites
 1. SaaSGlue account - click [here](https://console.saasglue.com) to create an account
-2. AWS account with S3 and EC2 permissions
+2. AWS account with the following
-    - You will need an S3 bucket containing one or more text files to analyze.
+    - An S3 bucket containing one or more text files to analyze.
 The files can be prefixed however you prefer. e.g. "s3://my-bucket/file-watcher-pipeline/testfiles/".
+    - An AWS CLI access key
+        - Create a new AWS user - from the AWS Console choose the IAM service and click "Add users"
+        - Give the user a name and select the "Programmatic access" option
+        - Add the following policies to the new user:
+            - AmazonS3ReadOnlyAccess (this is an AWS managed policy)
+            - Create a new policy with the following rights:
+                ```
+                {
+                    "Version": "2012-10-17",
+                    "Statement": [
+                        {
+                            "Effect": "Allow",
+                            "Action": [
+                                "ec2:DescribeSubnets",
+                                "ec2:DescribeSecurityGroups",
+                                "ec2:DescribeInstances",
+                                "ec2:DescribeInstanceStatus",
+                                "ec2:DescribeImages",
+                                "ec2:DescribeKeyPairs",
+                                "ec2:DescribeVpcs",
+                                "ec2:CreateSecurityGroup",
+                                "ec2:AuthorizeSecurityGroupIngress",
+                                "ec2:CreateKeyPair",
+                                "ec2:CreateTags",
+                                "ec2:StopInstances"
+                            ],
+                            "Resource": "*"
+                        },
+                        {
+                            "Effect": "Allow",
+                            "Action": "ec2:RunInstances",
+                            "Resource": "*"
+                        }
+                    ]
+                }
+                ```
+            - Create a new policy with the following rights:
+                ```
+                {
+                    "Version": "2012-10-17",
+                    "Statement": [
+                        {
+                            "Effect": "Allow",
+                            "Action": "ec2:*",
+                            "Resource": "arn:aws:iam::948032566234:role/file-watcher"
+                        },
+                        {
+                            "Effect": "Allow",
+                            "Action": "iam:PassRole",
+                            "Resource": "arn:aws:iam::948032566234:role/file-watcher"
+                        }
+                    ]
+                }
+                ```
+        - Copy the access key id and secret for the new user - you'll need it later in the process
-    - You will need to define an IAM role providing read-only access to the AWS S3 bucket containing your input files.
+    - An IAM role providing read-only access to the AWS S3 bucket containing your input files.
 Permissions should include the following:

         ```
         {